 Secrets to Career Success by Leading Women in Tech

-On October 12th we hosted a Women in Tech business panel at our stylish event space at our furnished office at Mindspace Shoreditch in London.
+On October 12th we hosted a Women in Tech business panel at our stylish event space in London, at our furnished office at Mindspace Shoreditch in London.
 The panelists were invited to share about what they wished they had known at the start of their tech careers.
 The event was a great success, the audience was highly engaged in the discussion and there were delicious refreshments, like pineapple cider by Brewdog-owned cider brand Hawkes.

 Topics of discussion included the underlying blocks to success that women frequently experience, such as imposter syndrome, being afraid to express themselves, and mindset issues around money and success.
 In addition the panel received questions such as: the best way to give feedback to men and the real needle movers in a woman’s career versus what women might unconsciously believe contributes to their success.